Sync tables from Snowflake to PostgreSQL

 In this post I'm going to show you how to securely connect Snowflake to your private PostgreSQL database, in just a few minutes.
 We will:

-• Connect Snowflake to PostgreSQL with a private encrypted connection to expose either system to the public internet!
+- Connect Snowflake to PostgreSQL with a private, mutually authenticated, end-to-end encrypted connection — without needing to expose either system to the public internet!

 Snowflake streams